Thk54/Chaos-Script-Semantic-Highlighter/README.md

 Cube Chaos Semantic Highlighter

+0.0.5.1 Fixed folding
-0.0.4.1 Scenario defintions are now ignored the same way comments are, so numbers should be safe from being cubes
+0.0.5 Scenario definitions  are now ignored the same way comments are, so numbers should be safe from being cubes

-0.0.4 Cube and Perk defintion contents now also get highlighting.
-(TextTooltips do too shhhhh) Because of scenario defintions various numbers are highlighted as cubes right now
+0.0.4 Cube and Perk definition contents now also get highlighting.
+(TextTooltips do too shhhhh) Because of scenario definitions various numbers are highlighted as cubes right now

 0.0.3 Perk, String, and Trigger highlighting now supported